 The CEOs of major U.S. airlines are set to hold a meeting Friday with Vice President Mike Pence and other senior U.S. officials in Washington.
 The carriers have been pushing the Trump administration to require coronavirus temperature checks for passengers to reassure customers about the safety of air travel.
 On Thursday, unions representing tens of thousands of airline employees asked lawmakers for $32 billion in additional government aid to maintain their jobs through the end of March.
 The pandemic and the mitigation efforts have decimated the airline industry.

 Shares of Ford, down more than 30% this year, were higher in Friday's premarket after the struggling automaker unveiled its new F-150 pickup.
 The 2021 version of the wildly popular truck is packed with tech features, including hands-free driving and an integrated power generator.
 The new pickup, available in traditional and hybrid models, is scheduled to begin arriving in dealerships this fall.
 Thursday night's launch for the 2021 F-150 comes as Ford works through an $11 billion restructuring plan and a pivot to emerging automotive technologies such as all-electric and autonomous vehicles.

-— Follow all the developments on Wall Street in real-time with CNBC's live markets blog.
-Click here for the latest news on the coronavirus.
+— Reuters and NBC News contributed to this report.
+Follow all the developments on Wall Street in real-time with CNBC's live markets blog.
+Get the latest on the pandemic with our coronavirus blog.